Code-Institute-Submissions/Data-centric-development-milestone-project-2/README.md

 - In Recipe index page the user is allowed to view, edit and delete recipes.
 - Add reipe page allows the user to add a recipe to the database.
 - Search page allows user to search recipes based on cuisine, type, title.
-- we have an error page to load during errors.
+- we have an error page to load on occurance of errors.
 #### Features left to Implement
 - Add in Login/Signup Feature
 - Option to upload Image and store it locally.